RooshanKhan/FYP_Group27_Session2021/README.md

 - **Sentiment Classification (SST-5)**

 We propose a robust fine-tuning framework that integrates the following components:
-- **Smoothness-Inducing Adversarial Regularization:** Enhances model robust￾ness by training it to resist small perturbations in the input space.
+- **Smoothness-Inducing Adversarial Regularization:** Enhances model robustness by training it to resist small perturbations in the input space.
-- **Bregman Proximal Point Optimization:** Prevents large and unstable pa￾rameter updates during fine-tuning, ensuring smoother convergence and reducing overfitting.
+- **Bregman Proximal Point Optimization:** Prevents large and unstable parameter updates during fine-tuning, ensuring smoother convergence and reducing overfitting.
-- **Contrastive Learning:** Enhances sentence representations by pulling embeddings of semantically related sentence pairs closer together, while pushing apart those of unrelated pairs within the embedding space.
+- **Contrastive Learning:** Enhances sentence representations by pulling embeddings of semantically related sentence pairs closer together, while pushing apart those of unrelated pairs within the embedding space.
-- We also adopt the **Siamese Sentence-BERT (SBERT) Architecture** to create meaningful sentence embeddings that capture semantic similarity, enabling efficient comparison of sentence pairs.
+- We also adopt the **Siamese Sentence-BERT (SBERT) Architecture** to create meaningful sentence embeddings that capture semantic similarity, enabling efficient comparison of sentence pairs.
 ---

 ## 👥 Authors